-4.8 Optimization of the Tenatively Selected Plan
+4.8 Potential Changes to the Recommended Plan

-The TSP will be refined after release of this draft report to incorporate public comments and the most up-to-date information about the structures included in the plan.
-Since rebuilding is an ongoing process, the number of structures included in the plan will likely change (Figure 29).
-Engineering and economic analyses will be revised as appropriate to reflect any revisions to the plan.
-The final version of this report will describe changes to the plan.
+The TSP was refined after release of the draft version of this report in August 2016, in order to incorporate the most up-to-date information about the existing conditions in the study area.
+Since post-disaster rebuilding is an ongoing process, the number of structures has changed (see Table 11).
+The ultimate number of structures included in the plan will likely change again as homeowners continue to elevate their homes.
+Engineering and economic analyses will be revised during PED as appropriate to reflect any revisions to the plan.